 - Use the Synchronize With Central button up in the top left.
 This button has a lightning bolt on it and is different from the standard save button, which only saves your local file without publishing to central.

-For both options, ensure to check all the available checkboxes so that you relinquish elements so that your teammates can work on them.
+For both options, ensure you check all the available checkboxes to relinquish elements so your teammates can work on them.

 Local file